jonclindner/Coaster/README.md

 ### **Objective**

-### To track of all the items one has in their closet.
+### To track some of the most popular roller coaster rides around the world and there reviews.

 ### **Flow**